History and Purpose

 - Policy directions involving Congressional legislation and other issues of importance to the arts nationally.

 The Council also recommends individuals and organizations to receive the National Medal of Arts, a Presidential award in recognition of outstanding contributions to the arts in America.

 Currently, Council meetings are convened for one-day sessions three times per year, usually on Fridays in March, July, and November.
-Meetings are held at the Nancy Hanks Center/Old Post Office Building in Washington, DC, and are open to the public.
+Meetings are held at the Constitution Center in Washington, DC, and are open to the public.
 The day before the Council meeting, members are briefed by staff about the pending grant applications that they will consider, as well as the deliberations of the advisory panels that reviewed them.
 These informational sessions are closed to the public.
 Agendas are posted on the Web site.

 National Endowment for the Arts

 Urban Planning & Community Policy Specialist